 The three-step plan to ease restrictions is anticipated to boost consumers' movement and use of vehicles, driving demand for new cars and parts from retailers.
 This demand is anticipated to flow through to wholesalers.
-The return to level three restrictions in metropolitan Melbourne and Mitchell Shire is expected to delay a boost in consumers' movements and use of vehicles, hindering demand
+However, Stage 4 restrictions implemented in metropolitan Melbourne and a return to Stage 3 restrictions for the rest of Victoria will delay a boost in consumers' movements and use of vehicles, hindering demand for cars and parts from retailers.
+Operators in metropolitan Melbourne are projected to face further disruptions, as they have been forced to close for on-site work.